-With the introduction of test automation tools such as CrossBrowserTesting, it’s easier than ever for teams to meet the demands of Agile, CI/CD, and DevOps.
+With the introduction of test automation tools such as CrossBrowserTesting, it’s easier than ever for teams to meet the demands of Agile, CI/CD, Continuous Testing, and DevOps.
 However, while testing used to be a job strictly for QA, software teams are finding that this no longer applies to their development process.
 As organizations continue to shift left, the lines continue to blur between different roles, and testers aren’t the only ones testing anymore.

 If your entire team is ready to take on more testing, here’s a few ways each member can best leverage a test automation tool.

 Digital Marketers – Think that your marketers have no use for testing?
 Think again.
 Anyone on your team that cares about Search Engine Optimization (SEO) will likely be aware that mobile responsiveness is a factor when it comes to domain authority.
 In fact, Google has stated that responsive design is the recommended design pattern, which means that web applications that are optimized for mobile will actually show up higher in peoples’ search results.
 Your marketers may want to take advantage of a visual testing tool so that they can evaluate priority pages on different devices and screen sizes to determine whether or not they’re responsive.
 Ensuring mobile-friendliness will also benefit SEO by accelerating site speed, decreasing bounce rate, and boosting social sharing, making testing a marketer’s secret weapon.